intell-gent/phase-0-tracks/web_dev/request_cycle/http_requests.md

 * Optional bonus question: What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?
     - Cookie: is a small stored bit of data that is saved on the users computer. it contains information about the user
 ## release 1

 * What are some of the key design philosophies of the Linux operating system?
-        - t
+        - "Treat all users with respect." the idea of allowing power, freedom, and flexibility to the user.
 * In your own words, what is a VPS (virtual private server)?
 What, according to your research, are the advantages of using a VPS?
-    - t
+    - it uses a virtual machine a none physical software generated machine; to build a virtual server for hosting purposes.
 * Optional bonus question: Why is it considered a bad idea to run programs as the root user on a Linux system?
-    - t
+    - Its is for security purposes.
+Running you system as the admin for standard day to day operations unnecessarily opens the system up to being exploitation.